-Assessment of Inside Security Suspicious packages are reported to appropriate General personnel Security (e.g., Clearly identify controlled access areas of the establishment signs, observations, Previously unattended materials are checked areas, etc.) before use Increase visibility within the establishment (e.g., improve lighting, openness, increase supervision, add establishment) add cameras).Restrict access to controls for the following systems (HVAC, propane, natural gas, water, disinfection systems etc.) Restrict access to market ready product Other: Storago Socurity Access to storage areas is controlled Storage Security (e.g., controlled access) Access to storage areas is controlled Keep track of incoming materials and materials in use Labels and packaging materials are controlled to prevent theft and misusePeriodic examinations for tampering of materials in storage(s) are performed □ Other: Water/Ice Restrict access to storage tanks for potable water Security and to water reuse systems.
-Access to ice-making equipment is controlled Supplier food safety/security information is requested Restrict access to product and packaging storage areas to designated employees only Inspect water lines for possible tampering Make arrangements with local health officials to ensure immediate notification to the establishment if the potability of the municipal water supply is compromised. □ Other: Agricultural Agricultural Chemicals are in a controlled access area or secured by a lock Cleaning and Cleaning and Maintenance materials are stored Maintenance properly Materials Maintain an up-to-date inventory of materials and inventions to discover an aircover.
-Control Security investigate discrepancies.Potentially hazardous waste (biological or chemical) is controlled and disposed of properly Other:
+Assessment of Inside Security Suspicious packages are reported to appropriate personnel Security (e.g., signs, Clearly identify controlled access areas of the establishment observations, Previously unattended materials are checked areas, etc.) before use Increase visibility within the establishment (e.g., improve lighting, openness, increase supervision, add cameras).
+Restrict access to controls for the following systems (HVAC, propane, natural gas, water, disinfection systems etc.) Restrict access to market ready product Other: Storage Security (e.g., controlled Access to storage areas is controlled Keep track of incoming materials and materials in use access) Labels and packaging materials are controlled to prevent theft and misuse Periodic examinations for tampering of materials in storage(a) are performed in storage(s) are performed Water/Ice Security Restrict access to storage tanks for potable water and to water reuse systems.
+Access to ice-making equipment is controlled Supplier food safety/security information is requested Restrict access to product and packaging storage areas to designated employees only Inspect water lines for possible tampering Make arrangements with local health officials to ensure immediate notification to the establishment if the potability of the municipal water supply is compromised.
+Other: Agricultural Chemical/ Cleaning and Maintenance Materials Control Security Agricultural Chemicals are in a controlled access area or secured by a lock Cleaning and Maintenance materials are stored properly Maintain an up-to-date inventory of materials and investigate discrepancies.
+Potentially hazardous waste (biological or chemical) is controlled and disposed of properly Other:

-Information Security Assessment of Personnel Security Ris Keep details of food defense/security procedures confidential as necessary.
+Keep details of food defense/security procedures confidential as necessary.
 Have up-to-date operation sketches/layout/blueprints for local law enforcement, including the fire department if needed.
 Access to sensitive information such as site plans is controlled Access to computer systems is protected through firewalls and/or passwords.
 Validate the computer security system.
-Other: Personnel Security (e.g., check references, use visitor log, check IDs, etc.) A method to recognize or identify employees and/or visitors is in place Background or reference checks are conducted for new hires Employees and/or visitors have restrictions on what they can bring in or take from the operation Employees are not permitted to lock their lockers (if applicable) Maintain employee records Maintain visitor logs Awareness training on security measures is provided Employees are trained to report suspicious activities or unusual observations Provide an appropriate level of supervision to employees Other: Assessment of Threat/Incident Response Threat/Incident Response (e.g., reference your security plan, etc.) Establish procedures for responding to threats/incidents Establish evacuation procedures and include in food defense/security plan.
+Other: A mothed to recognize or identify employees A method to recognize or identify employees and/or visitors is in place Background or reference checks are conducted for new hires Employees and/or visitors have restrictions on what they can bring in or take from the operation Employees are not permitted to lock their lockers (if applicable) Maintain employee records Maintain visitor logs Awareness training on security measures is provided Employees are trained to report suspicious activities or unusual observations Provide an appropriate level of supervision to employees Other: Assessment of Threat/Incident Response Establish procedures for responding to threats/incidents Establish evacuation procedures and include in food defense/security plan.
 Have procedures to ensure that adulterated or potentially harmful inputs/products are held.
 Customer/consumer comments are investigated Reporting unusual activities is encouraged Product recall program is in place Employees have the ability to stop activities to minimize a potential food defense incident/threat Personnel and emergency contact information is kept up to date (including police/fire/ambulance) Other: